aws-samples/aws-modernization-workshop-for-newrelic/content/pixie/using_pixie/scenario_2.md

 ![fetch bad](/images/pixie/2-http-3.png)

 ### The Final Stretch
 Navigate to `px/mysql_data` and select the SQL query that queries for a specific type of hat.
-In this case, we are specifically looking for one that specifies the `description` field as "pixie" or "PIXIE".
+In this case, we are specifically looking for one that specifies the `description` field in the `req_body` as "pixie" or "PIXIE".

 ![sql data](/images/pixie/2-sql.png)